mrb503n/steedosl/Codes/doryctl/pkg/install_scripts/EN-README-kubernetes-config.md

 - user: admin / {{ $.imageRepo.password }} (admin user)
 - data located at: `{{ $.rootDir }}/{{ $.imageRepo.namespace }}`

-### caution: this directory is very important, included all config files and readme files, please keep it
+### caution: this folder is very important, included all config files and readme files, please keep it